Mamamoo discography

-South Korean four-member girl group Mamamoo have released three studio albums (including two Korean and one Japanese), one compilation album, twelve extended plays, 26 singles (including two as a featured artist), and 17 promotional singles since their debut under RBW in June 2014.
+South Korean four-member girl group Mamamoo have released three studio albums (including two Korean and one Japanese), one compilation album, one single album, twelve extended plays, 26 singles (including two as a featured artist), and 17 promotional singles since their debut under RBW in June 2014.
 As of February 2021, the group has sold nearly 1.2 million albums worldwide.

 Prior to their official debut, Mamamoo released several collaborations throughout early 2014, including "Don't Be Happy" with Bumkey, "Peppermint Chocolate" with K.Will and featuring Wheesung, and "Heeheehaheho" with Geeks.
 The most successful of these, "Peppermint Chocolate" reached a peak of number ten on the Gaon Digital Chart and seven on the Billboard K-Pop Hot 100 and has sold over 600,000 digital copies.
 On June 18, 2014, the group released their debut extended play (EP), Hello, and official debut single, "Mr. Ambiguous" (Mr. 애매모호).
 Their first televised performance, on Mnet's M Countdown, aired the next day.
 In November, the group came back with their second EP, Piano Man, and the lead single of the same name.
 In April 2015, the group released "Ahh Oop!" (아훕!), a collaboration with label-mate Esna, as the first single from their upcoming third EP.

 Mamamoo released Pink Funky, their third EP, and the single, "Um Oh Ah Yeh" (음오아예), on June 19, 2015.
 "Um Oh Ah Yeh" peaked at number three on the Gaon Digital Chart, making it the group's first top-three single.
 In September, the group released "Girl Crush" as a promotional single for the video game Innisia Nest.
 Mamamoo released "I Miss You" as the first single from their upcoming debut studio album, Melting, on January 29, 2016, followed by "Taller Than You" on February 12.

 Melting was released with a third official single, "You're the Best" (넌 is 뭔들), on February 26, 2016.
 The album peaked at number two on the Gaon Album Chart, while "You're the Best" peaked atop the Digital Chart, making it their first number-one on the chart.
 On March 6, "You're the Best" earned the group their first-ever music show win, on SBS Inkigayo, and eight wins in total.
 In April, they released the single, "Woo Hoo", for LG G5 and Friends, and in August, they released a digital single album, consisting of sub-unit tracks "Angel" and "Dab Dab".
 That September, they released "New York" as a pre-release single from their next EP.
 Their fourth EP, titled Memory, was released with another single, "Décalcomanie", in November 2016.
 In June 2017, Mamamoo released their fifth EP, Purple, and its lead single, "Yes I Am".